Graph Modeling, How to, Styling

 We'll work with the IT network data set identical to our IT infrastructure Demo, so you can try all the styling options by yourself.
 If you need a better understanding of this topic, please read our previous post How to Visualize Your IT Network Infrastructure with Graphlytic.
 In that post, we presented the benefits and specific Graphlytic features for supporting the IT operations documentation, the general principles for building a data model for any relationships-based use case, as well as the setup of a prototype and production environment.

 The prerequisite for this blogpost is to have the Graphlytic application up and running and connected to the Neo4j graph database.
-If you haven't done so yet, the easiest way for trying out the Graphlytic application is a free time-unlimited Graphlytic license for one user in Neo4j Desktop.
-You can read a brief step-by-step tutorial on How To Install And Use Graphlytic In Neo4j Desktop in minutes.
-If you want to try the cooperation options in Graphlytic, such as visualization sharing, or user and group management, you can request a free trial of the Graplytic Server license here or our flexible Graphyltic Cloud offering here.
+If you haven't done so yet, the easiest way for trying out Graphlytic is our Cloud offering.
+You can run the application in a few minutes.

 From the ground up